rishibhatnagar1/IntelMakerIOTBoilerPlate/README.md

 ####Also writing about how to intergrate protocols like MQTT and COAP for smoother and light weight systems.

+[Here](http://www.rishigb.me/presentation/intel-maker-iot-boilerplate#/) is the link to the talk scheduled for Intel IOT Meetup for 28th June '15

 As you already know, I am bad at naming repositories, do let me know if you have suggestions for it :P